 He goes on to say, “For any organization embarking on building cloud-native systems, these cloud-native APM solutions will be essential for providing the eyes and ears into the highly complex sets of messages that flow between microservices.”

-There is a great chart in the report (see below) that covers off on the cloud native technology stack vs. a monolithic stack and where traditional APM differs and intersects with cloud-native APM.
+There is a great chart in the report (see below) that covers the cloud native technology stack vs. a monolithic stack and where traditional APM differs and intersects with cloud-native, observability-based APM.

-The report also offers a series of recommendations for enterprises and provides a comprehensive overview and analysis of the key characteristics and capabilities necessary in a cloud native APM solution, and why each is important.
+The report also offers a series of recommendations for enterprises and provides a comprehensive overview and analysis of the key characteristics and capabilities necessary in an observability-based, cloud native APM solution, and why each is important.

 Lastly, it reviews a number of APM vendors against these capabilities and provides you the Ovum Rainbow Map for cloud-native APM 2017-2018.